 Anyway, back to the rest of the Anthem review.

 It’s all fascinating and the game includes a detailed codex that you will acquire and fill with information and can read over at your leisure.
 It’s similar to what the Mass Effect games had and while optional, it’s there if you want to dig in.

 The main story is average at best, the villain is forgettable and it ends somewhat anticlimactically.
 Yet Bioware’s stellar writing still exists in Anthem, but it’s easy to pass up.
 Between missions, you wander around Fort Tarsis to pick up contracts.
-But there are numerous amounts of NPCs you can speak to.
-Each one has there own story to tell, and you can influence these stories through dialogue choices.
+There are numerous amounts of NPCs you can speak to and each one has there own story to tell.
+You can influence these stories through dialogue choices.

 Future dialogue with the same NPC can be wildly different depending on previous conversations and they are fun and interesting.
 From hearing about the adventures of a lady attempting to pet all manner of wild creatures, to solving the relationship problems of two married spies.
 It’s all optional, but I recommend exploring it all.

 The various amount of side quests also have their own continuing storylines and the voice acting and animations really sell it all.
 All of the NPCs are voiced very well and the facial animations help convey the words beautifully.

 The moment to moment gameplay of Anthem is also one of its highest points.
 You start with one of four Javelins.
 You can unlock the other three as you play and each one has wildly different playstyles.
 Each one truly conveys the feeling of battling inside a powerful mech suit, except for the Storm which makes you feel like a straight-up superhero instead.